Suarez, Messi keep Barca on Madrid’s tail

-BARCELONA: Luis Suarez scored twice and Lionel Messi continued his sensational form as Barcelona moved to within two points of La Liga leaders Real Madrid on Saturday (Sunday in Manila) with a 5-0 rout of Las Palmas.
+MADRID: Luis Suarez scored twice and Lionel Messi continued his sensational form as Barcelona moved to within two points of La Liga leaders Real Madrid on Saturday with a 5-0 rout of Las Palmas.

 Madrid remain very much in pole position, though, with two games in hand, the first of which comes at third-placed Sevilla on Sunday.